It’s time to stop wrapping your junk in junk! Instead, let’s get you acquainted with the best men’s underwear brands on the market.

 Calvin Klein’s underwear has become the top-shelf standard for the average buyer.
-Klein has managed to make a recognizable brand that is equally good for puttering around, working out, or feeling frisky with your partner(s).
+CK has managed to make a recognizable brand that is equally good for puttering around, working out, or feeling frisky with your partner(s).
 You’ll pay for the name, but if labeling is important to you, as is quality goods with a bit of sex appeal, you really can’t find a better overall choice.

 Hanes may be a standard big box store choice that many feel they’ve outgrown, but take another gander.
 Hanes has managed to create the ubiquitous clothing for work, play, indoors, outdoors, with days out and nights in considered.
 Among common “Fruit of the Loom” level manufacturers, Hanes stands out as a brand that aims high but also reaches low.